SPARCS -- combining radiation hydrodynamics with non-equilibrium metal chemistry in the SWIFT astrophysical code: Tests of

 \subsubsection{Multi-frequency \ion{H}{II} region with hydrogen, helium, and metals}

-The set-up is similar to that of the previous test, except we use slightly better resolution (128$^3$ gas particles) and change the elemental composition of the gas to the \lq solar abundances\rq\ of Table \ref{table:eleab}, taken from \cite{Wier09abundance}. \swifter{} follows the ionisation levels of all positive ions of these elements, and in addition tracks ${\rm H}^-$, ${\rm C}^-$, and ${\rm O}^-$.
+In this test, we examine the abilities of \swifter{} to handle metal thermo-chemistry.
+We place a central source with a blackbody spectrum of temperature $1\times10^5\;{\rm K}$ with an ionising photon rate ($5\times 10^{47} \;{\rm s}^{-1}$).
+The simulation is run using eight frequency bins with edges [13.6, 18.0, 24.59, 35.5, 54.42, 68.02, 81.62, 95.22, $\infty$] eV.
+13.6, 24.6, and 54.4 eV represent the ionisation energies of \ion{H}{I}, \ion{He}{I} and \ion{He}{II}.
+We include additional bins to sample the energy range between and above these thresholds.

-In this test, the central source has a blackbody spectrum of temperature $1\times10^5\;{\rm K}$ and emits ionising photons at a constant rate of $5\times 10^{47} \;{\rm s}^{-1}$. \swifter{} is run using eight frequency bins with edges [13.6, 18.0, 24.59, 35.5, 54.42, 68.02, 81.62, 95.22, $\infty$] eV.
-Additional bins account for the different metal ionization thresholds, e.g., approximately the first few ions of C, N, and O.
+We adopt a uniform gas density of $n_{\rm H} = 10\;{\rm cm}^{-3}$ in a 22 pc box with 128$^3$ gas particles.
+The elemental composition of the gas is set to the \lq solar abundances\rq\ of Table \ref{table:eleab}, taken from \cite{Wier09abundance}.
+Notice that \swifter{} follows the ionisation levels of all positive ions of these elements, and in addition tracks ${\rm H}^-$, ${\rm C}^-$, and ${\rm O}^-$.

 As before, we turn off dust, cosmic rays, and molecular physics.
 We also assume case-B recombinations and make the RSL approximation, with $\tilde{c}=0.01c$.
 The simulation is run for 1.2~Myr after source turn on, at which point the ionization front has approximately reached the \ion{H}{I} Str\"{o}mgren radius.